f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/workload/workload-deployments-on-ocp.rst

 .. image:: ./assets/assets-ocp/13a.png

 8. At the end of the setup, the VM will prompt you to reboot for the installation to complete and boot from the new disk.
-The configurations highlighted in “RED” in the above VM YAML file need to be removed to prevent the VM from booting the ISO again.
+Only the configurations highlighted in “RED” in the above VM YAML file should be *retained* to prevent the VM from booting the ISO again.
+Disk and Volume related to *rootdisk* needs to be removed.

-9. To remove them, go to the “YAML” tab under the VM, delete the highlighted configurations, save the changes, and then restart the VM.
+9. To remove them, go to the “YAML” tab under the VM, delete the *rootdisk* related configurations, save the changes, and then restart the VM.

 .. image:: ./assets/assets-ocp/14.png